Merging Protection and Driving Disciplines into One!

 The Creation of EPI’s Protection Driving Program

-I began a long course of studying the two separate disciplines of protection and driving and how they could be merged together as Protection Driving, or "EP Behind the Wheel".
-Over many years, I attended many protection schools such as the Executive Protection Institute, as well as numerous Security/Evasive Driving Schools and obtained multiple Instructor Credentials.
-In 1989, I established the International Protection Group (IPG) and began providing executive Protection and secure transportation to the public after having done it for so many years for a private client.
+I began a long course of studying the two separate disciplines of protection and driving and how they could be merged as Protection Driving, or “EP Behind the Wheel”.
+Over many years, I attended many protection schools such as the Executive Protection Institute (EPI), as well as numerous Security/Evasive Driving Schools and obtained multiple Instructor Credentials.
+In 1989, I established the International Protection Group (IPG) and began providing executive protection and secure transportation to the public after having done it for so many years for a private client.

-In 2009, I had the privilege of purchasing the Executive Protection Institute where I was not only a graduate, but had been and Instructor for nearly 20 years.
+In 2009, I had the privilege of purchasing the Executive Protection Institute (EPI) where I was not only a graduate but had been an Instructor for nearly 20 years.
 In the process of updating the programs and reviewing every aspect of EPI’s training, I once again began to take a close look at the protective driving aspect of protection.

 I discovered that the two disciplines had to come together into one merged discipline to support the evolution of the Industry.
 That is when I decided that EPI was the perfect vehicle, excuse the pun, to facilitate “Protection Driving” training and therefore established the Protection Driving Division of EPI.

 When designing the Protection Driving Program, the Executive Protection Institute followed the same philosophy established in 1978 to deliver a course that was not a run, jump, scream type of program.
 We recognize that hard driving skills may be needed, but we need to do everything in our power to avoid having to use them; and at the same time, can facilitate the needs of the client daily with a concierge level of service.
 By integrating both hard and soft skills into one program, we created a good balance between the two and the student will greatly benefit from this holistic approach.